dbcli/pgcli/README.rst

 NOTICE: prompt_toolkit 2.0
 **************************

-Please notice that this is the 2.0 branch of prompt_toolkit.
+Please notice that this is prompt_toolkit 2.0.
 It is incompatible with the 1.0 branch, but much better in many regards.
-On Pypi you'll still find the 1.0 branch, but a release should follow soon.
-In the meantime, don't hesitate to test this branch and report any bugs.
+Many applications are still using prompt_toolkit 1.0, but upgrading is strongly recommended.
+Feel free to open a new issue if you don't manage to upgrade to prompt_toolkit 2.0.

 Ptpython
 ********